 Topic Areas of Inquiry/ Supporting documentation Response 1.
 Prescribed organizations 1.
 Is the CSO/NGO listed in the UN's list of proscribed organizations, UNDP Vendor Sanctions List, or indicted by the International or National Criminal Court?
 2. Is the CSO/NGO banned by any other institution/governments?
 If, yes, please provide information regarding the institution/Government and reasons.
-2. Legal status and Bank Account Does the CSO/NGO have a legal capacity to operate in the UNDP programme country, and does it comply with the legal requirements of the country to register and operate an NGO/CSO?
+2. Legal status and Bank Account 1.
+Does the CSO/NGO have a legal capacity to operate in the UNDP programme country, and does it comply with the legal requirements of the country to register and operate an NGO/CSO?
 Please provide copies of all relevant documents evidencing legality of operations.
-Does the CSO/NGO have a bank account?
-(Please Submit proof indicating latest date)

-T

-3. Certification/ Is the CSO/NGO certified in accordance

-Accreditation with any international or local

-standards (e.g., ISO), such as in:

-Leadership and Managerial

-Skills

-Project Management

-Financial Management

-Organizational standards and

-procedures

-· .

-Other

-4. Date of 1.
-When was the CSO/NGO

-Establishment and established?

-Organizational

-Background 2.
-How has the CSO/NGO evolved

-Background since its establishment? (no more

-1

-than 2 paragraphs)

-3. Who are your main donors/

-partners?

-,

-4. Please provide a list of all entities

-•

-that the CSO/NGO may have an

-affiliation with.

-5. In how many

-cities/provinces/regions/ countries

-do you have capacity to operate

-in?
-Please provide a complete list

-and indicate the size of the offices

-in each location.

-5. Mandate and 1.
-What is the CSO/NGO's primary

-constituency advocacy / purpose for existence?

-autocacy, parpose emercines.

-2. What is the CSO/NGO's mandate.

-, , , , , , , , , , , , , , , , , , , ,

-vision, and purpose? (no more than

-2 paragraphs)

-3. Is the CSO/NGO officially

-designated to represent any specific

-constituency?

-6 Aross of Francis ·
+2. Does the CSO/NGO have a bank account?
+(Please Submit proof indicating latest date) 3.
+Certification/ Accreditation Is the CSO/NGO certified in accordance with any international or local standards (e.g., ISO), such as in: • Leadership and Managerial Skills • Project Management • Financial Management • Organizational standards and procedures • Other 4.
+Date of Establishment and Organizational Background When was the CSO/NGO established?
+How has the CSO/NGO evolved since its establishment? (no more than 2 paragraphs) 3.
+Who are your main donors/ partners?
+4. Please provide a list of all entities that the CSO/NGO may have an affiliation with.
+5. In how many cities/provinces/regions/ countries do you have capacity to operate in?
+Please provide a complete list and indicate the size of the offices in each location.
+5. Mandate and constituency What is the CSO/NGO's primary advocacy / purpose for existence?
+What is the CSO/NGO's mandate, vision, and purpose? (no more than 2 paragraphs) 3.
+Is the CSO/NGO officially designated to represent any specific constituency?
 6. Areas of Expertise 1.
-Does the CSO/NGO have expertise

-in any of the key areas identified

-above in this RFI?

-2. What other areas of expertise does

-the CSO/NGO have?
+Does the CSO/NGO have expertise in any of the key areas identified above in this RFI?
+2. What other areas of expertise does the CSO/NGO have?

-the eso, we have:

-7 Figure 1 Dec 201 1 14/h mt was the CCO /NCC/ 1 1 1 1
+e 11/1 : : : : : : : : : : : : : : : : : :

 7. Financial Position 1.
 What was the CSO/NGO's total

 and Sustainability financial delivery in the preceding 2

 years?
 Please provide audited

 financial statements for the last 2

 years.
 If audited financial

 statements are not available,

-T
+•

 please provide an explanation

 regarding why it is not possible to

 obtain them.

+What is the CCO/NCO/s actual and

 2. What is the CSO/NGO's actual and

 projected inflow of financial

 resources for the current and the

 following year?

+Plagga provide a list of projects

 3. Please provide a list of projects

 with description, duration, location

 and budget over the past 2 years

-(arrange from biggest budget to
+(arrange from biggest budget to the

-the lowest).
+lowest).

 8. Public 1.
 What documents are publicly

 Transparency available?

-, and participal the

 2. How can these documents be

 accessed?
 (Pls provide links if web-

 based)

-9. Consortium

 9. Consortium 1.
 Do you have the capacity to

 manage a consortium?

-2 2

-2. Do you currently, or have you in
+2. Do you currently, or have you in the

-the past, managed or been
+past, managed or been involved

-involved with a consortium?
-If yes,
+with a consortium?
+If yes, provide a

-provide a list of all consortia, the
+list of all consortia, the list of

+-

-list of partners in the consortia, the
+partners in the consortia, the role in

-role in the consortia, and the total
+the consortia, and the total

 financial budgets involved.

+December 5 1 111 and

 3. Do you have a formal alliance with

 other CSOs/NGOs?
 If yes, pls.

 identify and provide details.

-Specific inquiry racinify and provide details.
+Specific inquiry

-specific inquiry

-10. Working 1.
-Does the NGO have experience
+10 Working 1 Does the NGO have experience

 Experience in working in these geographical

-areas?
+• areas?

-target ureus:
+target ureus!

-geographical areas 2.
+geographical 2.
 Is there any limitation to the NGO

-for accessing and working in those
+areas for accessing and working in those

 planned locations?

-2. Planca provide and brief

-3. Please provide any brief program

-implementation updates or activity

-report being implemented in []
+planica locations.